Cosillow/Shut-the-box/README.md

 ---
 ## TODO:
-- automatically select the lower die when the larger panels are all closed (user can move it back if they want)
-    - will I be able to do this so it only adjusts the first time?
-    - if it checks after every turn to adjust selected to largest die needed, then theyll have to keep adjusting
-    - check every time, keep a largestDieNeeded and only do the switch when the newly calculated newLargestDieNeeded is different
 - easy mode sum
     - super easy mode difference? (too ez --> no)
 - use "bots" to figure out best strategies